 Added CPPEXT to $PROTODIR/Makedefs.h.

-Bug fixes for target real-clean
+Bug fixes for target real-clean: .cvsignore

 files were wrongly deleted and recursion into sub directories was broken.